 Here are our favorite climbs on Zwift right now.

 1.86 miles, 512 vertical feet.
 We start with Fox Hill, which to us is a great test of how good a day we are having.
 We love the variety of the Surrey Hills rides, and Fox Hill is a nice, short, steady hill

 that will put you through a good test.
 Many consider this portion of the route as a nice recovery during a lovely ride.
 This means that you won’t lose your pack, even if you’re kind of taking it easy.
 You can very well rely on Fox Hill whenever you’re in the mood for a ride that doesn’t require loads and loads of effort.
 What’s most important here is to maintain speed and position.
-Other details we should mention about the Fox Hill segment is that its lowest elevation is 36m, the highest elevation is 156m, and the elevation difference is 120m.
+Other details we should mention about the Fox Hill segment is that its lowest elevation is 36m, the highest elevation is 156m, so the elevation difference is 120m.
 While having an average grade of about 4%, keep in mind that there will be times when you’ll climb at a grade of approximately 11%.
+Be ready for the start – this hill throws the double-digit grade at you right in the first minute and two.
+The only real coasting comes toward the very end of the segment.
 Fox Hill is a pretty popular ride, thus there are a lot of other enthusiast riders you can compare results with.
 Plus, you can admire some lovely sceneries along the segment, which is another bonus point for this sweet, simple climb.

 Innsbruck KOM (forward), Innsbruck course.